 5. Surveillance Software Erodes Remote Work Trust

 The dark side of remote work trends 2026 is the quiet rise of employee monitoring.
-Remotive's State of Remote Work 2026 report found that 26% of remote workers say their employers noticeably increased surveillance — time-tracking software, mandatory camera-on policies, keystroke logging, and extended screen recording.
+Industry reports on the state of remote work highlight ongoing concerns as many remote workers say their employers noticeably increased surveillance — time-tracking software, mandatory camera-on policies, keystroke logging, and extended screen recording.

 Understanding this remote work trend in 2026 matters because it creates a toxic cycle.
 Managers who don't trust remote employees install monitoring tools.
 Employees who feel surveilled become less engaged, not more productive.
 Gallup's data consistently shows that trust-based management correlates with 3x higher engagement than surveillance-based oversight.